 Innovative solutions and revolutionizing ideas help leading companies keep their positions.
 These memorable examples attracted even more attention to American Express and provided their former and potential customers with a unique experience.

-The number of AR/VR users is expected to reach 1 billion by 2020, and the number of companies using AR keeps raising.
+The number of AR/VR users is expected to reach 2,593.1 million by 2027, and the number of companies using AR keeps raising.
 Though this number is impressive, it is not as huge as all the number of opportunities these technologies provide.
 Proper implementation of AR into advertising and marketing campaigns leads to the sky-high sales increase.
 And if you are not using this method yet, you simply refuse to obtain a leading position in your niche.
 The modern market has strict rules.
 Years of experience helped us to identify these rules, and one of them is the following: you either use innovative tools and methods or lose your customers.
 Do you agree with that statement?
 What do you think about AR and its potential for your business?
 If some questions remain, just drop us a line so we can make everything clearer fo you.